Zora Neale Hurston: Political views

-Criticism

-Integration

 Hurston appeared to oppose integration based on pride and her sense of independence.
 She would not "bow low before the white man", and claimed "adequate Negro schools" already existed in 1955.
 Hurston is described as a "trailblazer for black women's empowerment" because of her numerous individual achievements and her strong belief that black women could be "self-made".
 However, a common criticism of her work is that the vagueness of her racial politics in her writing, particularly about black feminism, makes her "a prime candidate for white intellectual idolatry."
 Darwin T. Turner, an English professor and specialist in African-American literature, faulted Hurston in 1971 for opposing integration and for opposing programs to guarantee blacks the right to work.